COVID-19 Safety protocol: Last Updated 7 Jan 2021

 Water jugs and glasses have been temporarily removed from the rooms.
 Associates and clients: Please bring your own water bottles/flasks.

-Should associate or client use the toilet: After using the toilet and washing your hands: open the door, take a surface wipe and clean, in this order, the door handle, tap, toilet seat, toilet handle and place the wipe in the bin.
+Should associate or client use the toilet: After using the toilet and washing your hands: open the door, take a surface wipe and clean, in this order, light switch, the door handle, tap, toilet seat, toilet handle and place the wipe in the bin.
 Then use your elbow/foot to open the door far enough for you to get out.
 Leave the door open.